Saint Mary's Cathedral of KonTum

 Beautiful church made of wood (Source: Vietnamvn)

-Over the decades, the cathedral has remained an attractive center for Kon Tum's Catholic community, some members of which are ethnic minorities.
+Over the decades, the cathedral has remained an attractive center for Kon Tum Ward's Catholic community, some members of which are ethnic minorities.
 It is not a building, it is a living part of the region's cultural topography.
 Inside, the severity of dark timber beams contrasts with sweeping colored glass windows, and outside, a peaceful courtyard and adjacent orphanage give back to the wider community.

 History of the church (Source: Vietnamvn)